RuleWorld/bionetgen/bng2/README_FIRST.txt

 where <model> is one of the models found in the Models2 directory.

-To validate BioNetGen installation:
+To validate the BioNetGen installation:
 1) run the Perl script BNGPATH/Validate/validate_examples.pl.
 2) if any tests fail, look at the log files for more information.

-PLEASE NOTE!!
-Stochastic simulation tests rely on statistical validation.
+PLEASE NOTE: Stochastic simulation tests rely on statistical validation.
 Occasionally a validation will fail due to outliers.
-Run the validation script a few times.
-If a test passes most of the time, it is probably OK.
+The current validation script only reports stochastic validation failures if they occur TWICE in a row.
+Therefore, if this occurs there is a good chance that something is wrong.
+To confirm, we suggest rerunning the validation script at least once.
-Single tests may be run by passing the model basename as argument.
+Single tests may be run by passing the model basename as an argument.

 TROUBLESHOOTING:
 If you see the message "ABORT: Could not find executable run_network".
 Try